 - When the student has interacted with 5 people or more.

 Using the more than (>=) operator, these three levels create a distinct set of points according to enrichment level check values.
 Therefore, if a student has interacted with several other different students, he/she will be at level three of that criterion.

-Lae-R is a useful tool for learning analytics; it takes the guess work away and adds statistical rigor when including collaborative and study behavior in student assessment.
+Lae-R is a useful tool for learning analytics; it takes the guesswork away and adds statistical rigour when including collaborative and study behaviour in student assessment.